pmscheffler/ctf-scripts/README.md

 We checked this by looking at the User list under the Admin user's Admin Panel.
 The Admin Password is on the UDF Containers server's info page.

 ## Requiring a regcode
-If a regcode is requested, you can get
+If a regcode is requested, you can set the regcode on the *Admin Panel / Config / Registration Code*

+The default regcode is available on the UDF Container App documentation

 # Optional: Manual Configuration
 Refer to the [GitHub repository](https://github.com/pmscheffler/ctf-scripts) for details on manual configuration.